nanobox-io/nanobox-docs/source/providers/create/index.html.md

 PATCH

 ###### Headers:
 * `HTTP_AUTH_` prefixed credential field keys and their corresponding values as populated by the user.
-This will provide the necessary values to authorize the user within this provider.
+This provides the necessary values to authorize the user within this provider.

 Example: